MoodyBones/vue-play/scrimba/README.md

-Components are an abstraction, that allow us to build large scale apps, that are composed of small self contained, and reusable components.
+Components are an abstraction, that allow us to build large scale apps, that are composed of small self contained and reusable components.

 A Vue Component is essentially an Vue Instance, with predfined options.

+`index.js`

 ```
 Vue.component('todo-item', {